Covid 19 coronavirus: Waitakere Hospital investigation finds nurses infected after PPE issues

 Three of those patients have since died.

-The report - with independent panel members including the Chief Nurse and Midwifery Officer at Waikato DHB and a NZ Nurses' Organisation representative - set out the chain of events which led to three nurses initially becoming infected.
+The report - with independent panel members including the chief nurse and midwifery officer at Waikato DHB and a NZ Nurses' Organisation representative - set out the chain of events that led to three nurses becoming infected.

-It found the nursing staff provided exemplary care to the six patients on the ward; they were compassionate, professional and worked to ensure the patients were provided with the best care possible.
+It found the nursing staff provided exemplary care to the six patients on the ward; they were compassionate, professional and ensured the patients got the best care possible.

-But, the decision to transfer the residents was made quickly on a Friday, and staff had a short time to plan and respond putting together a COVID-ready ward.
+But the decision to transfer the residents was made quickly on a Friday and staff had a short time to plan and put together a Covid-ready ward.

 The patients required full nursing care and deteriorated relatively quickly.
 Consequently, nurses needed to spend long periods of time at the patients' bedsides.

 Full PPE was available to staff at all times.
-However, there were problems with the usability of the PPE and changes in types of PPE provided, which was stressful for staff.
+However, there were problems with usability and changes in types of PPE provided, which was stressful for staff.

 "It is well recognised that donning and doffing PPE, particularly doffing, is high risk for viral transmission, and it is therefore important to try and minimise the number of times this occurs," the report said.